Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: Discussion and Conclusions

 \paragraph*{\Hmocks{} limitations:} The \Hmocks{} do not include a phase space sampling step, i.e. the generated stars are not interpolated in phase space, before adding \emph{Gaia} DR2 errors to the particle phase space coordinates.
 This may create artefacts for structures that are ``long'' and ``thin'', such as the great circle stream, that arise from the displacement of stars along the line-of-sight with very similar celestial coordinates.
 Furthermore, the observed positions generated by displacing the coordinates of the parent star particle can be spread over large ranges for particles beyond $\sim 10$ kpc heliocentric distances, where the errors become large.
 This means that using parallax distances for some halo stars directly can become unreliable, and more sophisticated approaches, such as the one used in this paper, are required.

-We conclude that the \Dmocks{} are better suited than the \Hmocks{} for studying streams, other inhomogeneities and debris in the stellar halo.
-On the other hand, the \Hmocks{} include a model for dust extinction that allows the user to make quick assessments of how dust affects {\it Gaia} observables, which is particularly important for the stellar disc.
-Conversely, the \Dmocks{} provide the user freedom to add any dust model to the data.
-The two sets of catalogues are therefore complimentary and provide a wide scope for assessing the biases and capabilities of the {\it Gaia} DR2.
+We conclude that the \Dmocks{} are perhaps better suited than the \Hmocks{} for studying streams, other inhomogeneities and debris in the stellar halo, owing to the refined phase space sampling.
+Both sets of mocks include a model for dust extinction that allows the user to make quick assessments of how dust affects {\it Gaia} observables, which is particularly important for the stellar disc.
+Conversely, the \Dmocksnoex{} provide the user freedom to add any dust model to the data.
+The mock catalogues presented in this paper are therefore complementary and provide a wide scope for assessing the biases and capabilities of the {\it Gaia} DR2.

 We note that the codes used to generate these mock catalogues may be improved in the future, in which case the mock catalogues on our public database will be updated accordingly.
 We urge users to refer back to the database whenever a new application is considered.